danpcox/Career/README.md

 - Be bold.
 Don't have goals you know you will meet, have goals that stretch you so you grow
 - Always be growing.
 The best way to do that is to get outside of your comfort zone.
 Do that just enough and the zone grows with you
 - Lack of autonomy will stifle innovation, if you can't take risks you can't grow and learn
+- No process can guarantee success.
+Process is a tool for better decision-making to increase the odds of success.

 ### Leadership Philosophies
 - Don't bring to your team something you just discovered, digest it and see how it can improve your team